ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ### Build the Java application

-1. Ensure your local Docker engine is started
+1. Ensure your local Docker engine is started.

    ```
    docker ps
    ```

-2. Change to the generated project directory
+2. Change to the generated project directory.

    ```
    cd <project name>
    ```

-3. Build the application
+3. Build the application.

    ```
    bx dev build